alex2060/HyperWiki/README.md

 # Dockerized App: Django + MySQL
 #thanks a thanks to https://github.com/Alejandroacho/DockerizedAppTemplate for the docker template

-All we be in one Docker container that will be already setted up to just start WIth ths hyper wiki=
+All we be in one Docker container that will be already setted up to just start With ths hyper wiki

 ## Requirements
   - Docker